TRANSFER OF CREDIT

 - Terminal associate degree programs are generally accepted only on a course-by-course basis.
 The key courses are those that are appropriate to a liberal arts curriculum.

 - “D” and “F” grades will transfer to Warner University as a part of the student’s academic history.
-Only three “D” grades may apply to the completion of the Bachelor degree, and a grade of “C” or higher is required in English composition, mathematics, and all courses in the major and minor.
+Only three “D” grades may apply to the completion of the bachelor’s degree, and a grade of “C” or higher is required in English composition, mathematics, and all courses in the student’s major and minor.

-- Students may be asked to repeat courses when, because of the dates of the courses, significant changes have occurred in content field.
+- Students may be asked to repeat courses when, because of the dates of the courses, significant changes have occurred in the content field.

-Warner University has articulation agreements with the public two-year colleges in Florida.
-To see an agreement for a specific major, click here.
+Warner University has Articulation Agreements with the public two-year colleges in Florida.
+To see an Agreement for a specific major, click here.

 Prior Learning Assessment

 Warner University accepts the principle that learning as a result of experience may be recognized for credit in place of regular courses that require attendance and exams.
 The Registrar’s Office manages a Prior Learning Assessment (PLA) program.
-To receive credits, students who believe that some of their job or life experiences have given them university level academic learning must successfully complete WU 2080 to learn about the PLA process and develop the necessary PLA skills.
+To receive credits, students who believe that some of their job or life experiences have given them university-level academic learning must successfully complete WU 2080 to learn about the PLA process and develop the necessary PLA skills.

-Military, Professional and Technical Training
+Military, Professional, and Technical Training

 Warner University awards credit for military training and other non-university-sponsored learning activities (for example, professional and technical training) according to the recommendations of the American Council of Education and PONSI as allowed by the Southern Association of Colleges and Schools.
 Click here to learn more about experiential learning.